diarmuidw/PythonBook/Chapter8.md

 In the code examples above, we create a server that listens on port 8080 and a client that connects to this server.
 Once the client sends data to the server, the server responds with the same data preceded by the text `Received:`.

-This is a very basic example of networking with Python, but it demonstrates how we can set up a simple client-server architecture.# Chapter 8: Networking with Python
+This is a very basic example of networking with Python, but it demonstrates how we can set up a simple client-server architecture.

 # Working with HTTP and FTP